City-of-Helsinki/helsinki-design-system/packages/react/CONTRIBUTING.md

 ## Sending a pull request

 Send pull requests to `master` branch.
 Right now all pull requests are welcome.
 If you do not feel that the PR is anywhere near ready, consider opening a draft pull request.
-Allowing edits from maintainers is also recommended.
+Allowing edits for maintainers is also recommended.

 Create branches with prefixes `bugfix/`, `feature/` and `hotfix/`.